JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 # Dataset & Data Model
 The dataset was provided by Healthstat.
 They've captured patient-level data on all hospital stays in a single year for elective hip replacement surgeries across the state of New York.

-The dataset is one single table with 30 columns Each row in the dataset represents a single inpatient stay, from their admission to discharge date.
-The health information in this dataset is not individually identifiable (This means the file does not contain personal health information).
+The dataset is one single table with 30 columns.
+Each row in the dataset represents a single inpatient stay, from their admission to discharge date.
+The health information in this dataset is not individually identifiable (This means the file does not contain any personal health information).

-The dataset has some key attributes to analyze efficiency.
-Length of stay measured in total days and Total costs attributed to each hospital stay.
+The dataset has some key attributes to analyze efficiency: Length of stay measured in total days and Total costs attributed to each hospital stay.

 ![](healthcare1.png)

-Here's a list of some of the key attributes of interest for the case study:
+Here's a list of some of the key columns of interest for the case study:

 facility_id,